BrunoDegliEsposti/NodeGenLib/README.md

 ## Contributing

-Pull requests are welcome, but please contact the author first at brunodegliesposti@gmail.com to make sure that your contribution falls within the scope of the library and fits its design guidelines.
+Pull requests are welcome, but please contact the main author first at brunodegliesposti@gmail.com to make sure that your contribution falls within the scope of the library and fits its design guidelines.